edwardtoday/QPColorTemperaturePicker/README.md

 * CoreGraphics.framework
 * UIKit.framework
 * Foundation.framework
-* ANImageBitmapRep (included)
+* QPImageBitmapRep (included, modified from ANImageBitmapRep)

 ## License

 See [LICENSE.md](LICENSE.md).
-You know the drill, use at your own risk, this code is given without support, etc. And for good karma link back to this github.com page, [github.com/rsully/rscolorpicker](https://github.com/RSully/RSColorPicker)
+You know the drill, use at your own risk, this code is given without support, etc. And for good karma link back to this github.com page, [github.com/edwardtoday/qpcolortemperaturepicker](https://github.com/edwardtoday/QPColorTemperaturePicker)

 ***